zowe/community/README.md

 * Deliver Zowe CLI Secure Credential Store plugin as part of Zowe Core
 * Deliver Zowe CLI plugins as part of Zowe Extended
 * Maintain conformance criteria for CLI plugins integrating with Zowe
+* Evaluate and grow the Zowe Client SDK incubation sub-project
 * Work with other squads in Zowe to ensure tighter integration, code re-use while keeping in mind the overall end to end user experience

 Squad committers are documented [here](https://github.com/zowe/community/blob/master/COMMITTERS.md#zowe-cli-squad).